Jon Cornish

-High school career
+Early life

 Cornish attended high school at the highly sports-oriented St. Thomas More Collegiate (STMC) in Burnaby, where he participated actively in basketball, track & field and football.
 In football, he rushed for 3,200 career yards and 49 touchdowns as a three-year letter-winner for Saint Thomas More High School.
 Cornish averaged 14.9 yards per carry while rushing for 2,136 yards and 31 touchdowns as a senior.
 His single-game best was 336 yards and four touchdowns.

 Cornish is also credited with 152 career tackles, including 89 his senior season and holds his school career record with 37 quarterback sacks, 21 of which he had while a junior.
 At the end of his senior year, Cornish was selected the British Columbia Provincial Football Player of the Year in the year of its inception.

 While at STMC, Cornish was on two Varsity AAA Provincial High School Football Championship teams.

-Collegiate sport career
+College career

-Early collegiate years
+Early career

 Following his medical redshirt, Cornish saw very limited playing time, rushing only 3 times for 8 yards in his first two years.